Category Archives: Art

 Tár reminds me of both Whiplash (2014) and Black Swan (2010) for different reasons.
 It envelops the world of classical music like Whiplash did for jazz and Black Swan did for the ballet world.

-All three films could be watched close together and more similarities could be noticed.
+All three films can be watched closely together, and more similarities can be noticed.

 Tár is a film that can be owned and watched again to piece together the jagged puzzle pieces.
-It’s a rare moment in the modern film where one can be re-watched.
+It’s a rare moment in modern cinema that can be rewatched.

 Stark and boiling over with gems like mystique, uncertainty, and sophistication, Tár (2022) rejuvenates modern film with a bleak yet thought-provoking story of a powerful woman.